 - Shall collaborate with the Phi Lambda Sigma organization to help plan and execute the Clarion competition.

 Regular meetings of the SGA shall be held at least twice a month.
 Special meetings may be called by the President as needed and also may be scheduled by the SGA at a regular meeting.

 Questions concerning procedural matters shall be settled by reference to Robert’s Rules of Order (Revised) except when covered by a specific provision of this Constitution.

 Decisions before the SGA can be made by a majority vote of the eligible members, provided that a quorum of at least 2/3 of the members is present.

 Designated substitutes may vote in the absence of representatives.

 The proceedings of the SGA must be posted in minute-format or otherwise publicized promptly after approval.
 The Communications Vice President has the obligation to maintain communications between the SGA and the Student Body.

 The SGA may override a presidential veto with a 2/3 majority re-vote, provided that a quorum of members is present.

 With the exception of the Executive Committee, the membership of the standing committees will be open to at least one MUSC student from each of the six colleges.

-The SGA shall have the following standing committees: Executive Committee, Student Welfare Committee, Academic Affairs Committee, Program Committee, Service Committee and Communications Committee.
+The SGA shall have the following standing committees: Executive Committee, Student Welfare Committee, Academic Affairs Committee, Programs Committee, Service Committee and Communications Committee.
 New committees may be formed by approval of the SGA.